-- Write clear, organised text on a familiar range of subjects related to his/her interests using extended stretches of discourse despite some inaccuracies of grammar and vocabulary. - Write an essay, passing on information or presenting a one-sided or balanced argument for or against a particular point of view. - Write an email highlighting the personal significance of events and experiences, requesting or giving information. - Write a story in which a sequence of events unfolds. - Communicate with a reasonable degree of accuracy and clarity.
+- Write clear, organised text on a familiar range of subjects related to his or her interests using extended stretches of discourse despite some inaccuracies of grammar and vocabulary. - Write an essay, passing on information or presenting a one sided or balanced argument for or against a particular point of view. - Write an email highlighting the personal significance of events and experiences, requesting or giving information. - Write a story in which a sequence of events unfolds

-Pass Band Content and Organisation and Language (grammar, vocabulary, spelling Descriptor Appropriacy Cohesion and punctuation) Style of text is generally appropriate for the type of text (e.g. an informal email).
+• W Write a story in which a sequence of events unfolds.
+Content & Appropriacy Organisation & Cohesion Language (Grammar, Vocabulary, Spelling & Punctuation) Style of text is generally appropriate for the type of text (e.g. an informal email).
 Content is appropriate and relevant to the set task.
 The writer can convey information and views effectively to a general reader and is able to relate and contrast these with other facts and/or viewpoints.
 For the most part, the text is paragraphed appropriately throughout and assists the reader in following the writer's line of thought.
 Cohesion is carried out effectively both within and between paragraphs though there may still be occasional points of 'jumpiness' in the text.
 Variety of linking words clearly marks the relationship between ideas in the text.
-In general, grammar is used effectively and shows an appropriate degree of accuracy and good range for the level.
+In general, grammar is used effectively & shows an appropriate degree of accuracy and good range for the level.
 There may be errors but these do not detract from the overall message of the text.
 Lapses will tend to be local and surface level, though there may be a minor breakdown in meaning in the text.
 Acceptable degree of lexical accuracy as well as a wide range within the generally accessible topics at this level.
 Reformulation is used to avoid frequent repetition although there may be instances of confusion and incorrect word usage.
 Punctuation and spelling are reasonably accurate.
 There may be minor slips or errors but these do not detract from the message or the overall effect of the piece of writing.

-Task-specific descriptors for Writing
+Task-specific descriptors for writing